EmilStenstrom/django-components/README.md

 ## Release notes

+*Version 0.34* adds components as views, which allows you to handle requests and render responses from within a component.
+See the [documentation](#components-as-views) for more details.

 *Version 0.28* introduces 'implicit' slot filling and the `default` option for `slot` tags.

 *Version 0.27* adds a second installable app: *django_components.safer_staticfiles*.
 It provides the same behavior as *django.contrib.staticfiles* but with extra security guarantees (more info below in Security Notes).